Are you suffering pregnancy or post birth aches and pains ?

 Bridging is where you lift your hips up from a supine position.
 It activates your buttocks and hip stabilizers in your hip joints where your femurs attach to your pelvis.
 By strengthening your buttocks and pelvic floor muscles, you can alleviate some back pain and tight hip flexors.
 This is good for post natal women who have weak hips and mild back stiffness, since the supine position on the floor lessens pressure upon the spine.

 How to do a Bridge : Lay on the floor with your arms at your sides and palms facing up.
 Bend your hips and knees, and bring your heels close to your buttocks.
 Keep your legs about hip-width apart and your toes pointing forward.
-Exhale and lift your hips off the ground as high as you can without hyperextending your lower back or lifting your toes.
+Exhale and lift your hips off the ground without hyperextending your lower back or lifting your toes.
 Hold for two deep breaths and lower your hips to the ground.

 Anterior pelvic tilt is common among all pregnant and post natal women due to postural alignment changes to make way for your body.
 Focusing on an exercise like bridges builds proper glute activation, avoiding lower back pain caused by an anterior pelvic tilt position.